OptaPlanner logo

 cp cloudBalancingScoreRules.drl cloudBalancingScoreRulesOld.drl

-Before in *ScoreRules.drl, to delete:
+Before in *ScoreRules.drl

 import org.optaplanner.core.impl.score.constraint.IntConstraintOccurrence;